 This, however, doesn’t come without a price.
 Where are we in all this?
 I sometimes wonder.
 Or, better yet, who are we in this overwhelming venture that is being a parent?

-Making Time for Myself
+Making time for myself

 When I found out that I was pregnant, my mother-in-law reminded me how important it was to make time for myself, to ensure that I still do things that I enjoy, that I still be myself.
 When you become a new parent, fresh out of the gates, you don’t understand how you could possibly not be anything but yourself.
-After all, your sense of identity has been instilled in you for years before your child arrived.
+After all, your sense of identity was instilled in you for years before your child arrived.
 No small human is going to change that—until they do.

 Her bedtime, like with a lot of children, is a whole process.
 My husband hangs with her as she brushes her teeth, ensuring those molars are free of whatever Cheez-it or Goldfish or organic cheddar cheese puffs combo.
 Then the three of us lay in her bed, and we all read our own books.
 Then I read to her.
 At some point, she settles into sleep and I sneak out of her bedroom, expecting to hear, “Mama, where are you going?” the moment I step foot into the hallway and out of her room.